 Internationals have decided to join the EMT personnel in their work around Gaza.

-The next call, at just after 4 am, is to retrieve one injured, one dead, at the American high school in Beit Lahia, the northwest of the Strip.
+Just after 4 am, we get a call to retrieve one injured, one dead, at the American high school in Beit Lahia, the northwest of the Strip.
 We have to navigate roads that are more than pot-holed, destroyed by time, lack of construction materials (the siege), and more recently, the F-16 missiles.
 Finding only the one injured man, we take him to hospital, returning after daybreak to find the corpse.

 The medics work to load the corpse, first having to replace the flat tire.
 Working frantically, still fearful of potential strikes, they crowd the ambulance, hoist the van, replace the flat.
 A missile hits 50 metres away.
 Surely, undoubtedly, those warplanes above us know –from the markings of the ambulance, the clothes of the medics, the crystal clear photos their drones can take –that we are civilians and medics below.
 Yet they fire.